-- Overlay on maps.
+- Overlay bubbles on maps.
 Bubbles quickly inform a viewer about relative concentration of data.
-Using these as an overlay puts geographically-related data in context quickly for the viewer.
+Using these as an overlay puts geographically-related data in context for the viewer.

 - Test different groupings of data.
-Creating a variety of histograms can help to determine the most useful groupings of data.
+Creating a variety of histograms can help to determine useful groupings of data.

 - Add color to break bins down.
 Apply color to bars representing each group to show a second set of categories on the same chart.

 With bullet charts, quickly compare progress against a goal.
 At its core, a bullet graph is a variation of a bar chart.
 Designed to replace dashboard gauges, meters, and thermometers, a bullet chart shows more information and provides more points of comparison, while using less space.
 Because it doesn’t display history, this chart is best suited for quick “how are we doing” dashboards, rather than deep analysis.